skyzyx/mimetikit/README.md

 Not started yet:

 * Icon-based, Tweetie-like sidebar.
+* Drag a list item out onto a canvas for dropping.
 * Table sorting where rows and columns visibly reorder themselves.
 * Animated tab sections that resize appropriately as the tab content changes.
 * iOS-like scrolling list headers. (e.g. the headers stay at the top as the items scroll by.)